alishazehra/Physical-AI-Humanoids-Hackathon/docs/intro/02-hello-world-example.md

 ---
-title: "A Simple fundamental of learning  Physical AI"
+title: "📕A Simple fundamental of learning  Physical AI"
 description: "Expand on the fundamental concepts of Physical AI with a basic hands-on example."
 ---

-# A Simple 'Hello World' in Physical AI
+# 📕A Simple codebase of Physical AI

 In the previous lesson, we introduced the concept of Physical AI.
-Now, let's delve a bit deeper into what a "Hello World" example truly means in this context.
+Now, let's delve a bit deeper into  a "Hello World" example in this context.
 Unlike purely software "Hello World" programs that just print text, a Physical AI "Hello World" often involves a simple interaction with a simulated or real physical environment.

 ## 🧠Core Concepts